 All of these questions will assist in dividing up the responsibility between the two parties.
 Almost always, experts need to get involved–they can testify that based on a certain speed, certain distances, and other factors, whether an accident was avoidable or not.
 A slight change in even one factor or variable can alter the expert’s opinion and change the liability that is apportioned to each party.

 Never assume your injury case is easy, clear cut, or that just anyone can handle it.
 Winning and losing, especially when you have serious injury, can hinge on even the slightest factual detail and depends on lawyers who know what they are doing.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your rights.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your rights.